-NOTE: Ensure that the internal maintenance bypass switch breaker MBB Q3 is disconnected, and that the input cables and copper bars are reliably connected.
+NOTE: Ensure that the internal MBB MBBQ3 is disconnected, and that the input cables and copper bars are reliably connected.

 WARNING!
-In parallel UPS configuration, all operations related to disconnection or connection of the maintenance bypass switch shall be executed within 3 seconds to avoid overload situations and damage to the maintenance bypass switch.
+In parallel UPS configuration, all operations related to disconnection or connection of the maintenance bypass switch must be executed within 3 seconds to avoid overload situations and damage to the maintenance bypass switch.

-Close the output breaker MIB, BIB, RIB, and all external output isolating breakers (if any) of the UPS in turn.
+2. Close the output MIB, BIB, RIB, and all external output isolating breakers (if any) of the UPS in turn.

-The system is powered on, and the start-up screen activates.
+Now the system is powered on, and the startup screen activates.

 - 3. If ECO mode is necessary, contact a Vertiv service engineer to activate it through the software setting.
-If you wish to activate it by yourself, you can enable it through the Energy Saving Mode Activation on the touchscreen.
-For details, see Operator Controls on page 57. - 4.
+If you wish to activate it by yourself, you can enable it through the Energy Saving Mode Activation on the Touchscreen.
+For details, see Operator Controls on page 67. - 4.
 Touch Setup next to the Energy Saving Mode Activation. - 5.
-Select ECO mode from the drop-down. - 6.
+In the drop-down menu, touch ECO Mode. - 6.
 Touch Save.

-Figure 6.6 Setting ECO Mode
+Figure 6.8 Setting ECO Mode

-7. When the rectifier is started, start the system according to Start-up Procedures in Normal Mode (UPS Start-up Procedures).
+7. When the rectifier is started, start the system according to Startup Procedures in Normal Mode.
+See UPS Startup Procedures on page 84 for more details.